 Chemotherapy for mesothelioma

-However, chemotherapy also affects normal cells, which means short-term side effects are common.
-These might include nausea, anaemia (when your body doesn’t have enough iron) and hair loss.
+However, chemotherapy also affects normal cells.
+This means short-term side effects are common.
+These might include tiredness, feeling sick (nausea), anaemia (when your body doesn’t produce enough red blood cells) and hair thinning.
 You might also have an increased risk of infection.
 Your specialist doctor will try to reduce these side effects as much as possible.

 You may have chemotherapy medications through a drip (a device that slowly puts fluid into your vein), or as injections or tablets.
 You usually have two courses or cycles of chemotherapy, and then have another CT scan to see how you’re responding to the treatment.
 If the chemotherapy is working, you might be given a course every three weeks, with four to six courses in total.